davidmreed/amaxa/README.md

 When loading, Amaxa uses one Bulk API job for each sObject, plus one Bulk API job for each sObject that has self or dependent lookups.

 A small number of additional API calls are used on each operation to obtain schema information for the org.

+## Limitations, Known Issues, and Future Plans

+ - Amaxa will not operate correctly in very high data volume environments (approaching the limits of a single Bulk API job/hundreds of thousands of records in a single sObject).
+Future work to use the `salesforce-bulk` library will rectify this issue.
+ - Amaxa does not support import or export of compound fields (Addresses and Geolocations), but can import and export their component fields, such as `MailingStreet`.
+ - Amaxa does not support Base64 binary-blob fields.

+Future plans include:

+ - Improvements to efficiency in API use and memory consumption.
+ - More sophisticated handling of references to "metadata-ish" sObjects, like Users and Record Types.
+ - Error recovery and pause/continue workflows.
+ - Support for importing data that does not have a Salesforce Id
+ - Recursive logic on extraction to handle outside references.